mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Use Dijkstra to get the path with the lowest risk.
 For the 2nd part expand the grid first and solve it with the same implementation.

 ## Day 16

+Parse hex string to binary string by using simple string replacement for each hex number, without having to worry about data type boundaries.

+Parse packets as long as the end of the binary string is not reached and add the version of each to a counter which will then be returned as score in the 1st part.

 ## Day 17
 ## Day 18
 ## Day 19